GAT: Generative Adversarial Training for Adversarial Example Detection and Robust Classification: Density estimation on synthetic datasets

 \section{Density estimation on synthetic datasets}

-While ordinary discriminative training only learns a good decision boundary, AAT is able to learn the underlying density functions that generate the training data.
-Results on 1D (Figure~\ref{fig:1d_real}) and 2D benchmark datasets (Figure~\ref{fig:2Dtoys}) show that through properly configured asymmetrical adversarial training, detectors' output recover target density functions.
+While ordinary discriminative training only learns a good decision boundary, GAT is able to learn the underlying density functions that generate the training data.
+Results on 1D (Figure~\ref{fig:1d_real}) and 2D benchmark datasets (Figure~\ref{fig:2Dtoys}) show that through properly configured generative adversarial training, detectors' output recover target density functions.